thegenius/taitan-orm/README.md

 - **0.1 API** 🔧
 **⚠️API may change, so just have a taste!**
 What is being polished?
-- 1. write api: to support postgres insert returning syntax
+- 1. write api: to support postgres insert returning syntax and batch insert/batch upsert
 - 2. search api: support index and more

 - **0.2 Correctness**: specification and code coverage and fuzz  📎
 **🙏Help is wanted, maybe a long-running mysql instance and a postgres instance**